History of the Assumption Parish

 On May 5, 2004, Msgr.
 Moretti celebrated his 50th anniversary of his ordination and twenty years as Pastor of Assumption.
 June 30, 2004 brought on his official retirement, though he chose to stay and live in residence as Pastor Emeritus.
 In July, 2004, Fr.
 Gerard O’Brien assumed the position of Parish Administrator of Assumption of the Blessed Virgin Mary Parish.
 Fr.
 Gerard was also from Tralee, Ireland, the same hometown as Msgr.
 Crean.
 He was ordained in Ireland on June 4, 1995, then an associate in St. James the Less Church in La Crescenta and St. Margaret Mary Alacoque Church in Lomita before his arrival at Assumption.
 At that time, Fr.
 Gerard had to pass his tenure for two years before he was officially named pastor of Assumption of the Blessed Virgin Mary Church.
 On July 1, 2006, Fr.
 Gerard became the 3rd Pastor in the history of Assumption.

 In these few years, Fr.
 Gerard brought a lot of positive changes to the parish.
 He works closely with parishioners to proclaim Unity in Community.
 Within his first term, the number of registered parishioners again grew to 2,000 families.
-The school, under the direction of Principal Ms. Christine Hunter, has enrollment of 302 students in September, 2009.
+The school, under the direction of Principal Ms. Carol Ward, has enrollment of around 200 families as of September, 2017.

 The former convent has been recycled to become the Community Center for the parish – where meetings for parishioners – young and seasoned – provide resurgence in education, outreach and ministry.